alanarroyo/dbt_basic_example/README.md

 DuckDB is a Data Base Management System (DBMS) oriented to serve analytic tasks (this is known as OLAP systems).
 DuckDB was created in 2019 by  Mark Raasveldt and Hannes Mühleisen at the Centrum Wiskunde & Informatica (CWI) in the Netherlands.
 DuckDB is designed to be simple to use, which is the main reason why we use it for this tutorial.
 You can find [here](https://duckdb.org/why_duckdb) more information about DuckDB features.

-Data build tool (dbt) is a framework and command like tool invented in 2016 that allows having version control in data transformations specified in SQL and in Python.
+Data build tool (dbt) is a framework and command like tool created in 2016 by RJMetrics, enabling automated and version-controled data transformations in datawarehouses.
+These transformations, referred as models, are specified separate files written in SQL and in Python.

 ## Required installation